Who We Are

 Q: May my child eat lunch during campus day?

 A: Yes, please pack a lunch for your student.
-We only allow water to drink, no juice boxes please while on campus, to protect the Church’s carpets and keep bees away when we are outside.
+We only allow water to drink, no juice boxes or soda please while on campus, to protect the Church’s carpets and keep bees away when we are outside.
 We would just ask that you pack a healthy lunch and prefer there be very low sugary foods/treats. 🙂

 Q: Is there a dress code at Sola Gratia Classical Academy Inc.?